What are fertility problems?

 - Gonadotropin-releasing hormone (GnRH).
 It increases the body's production of hormones needed for egg production.

 - Bromocriptine and cabergoline lower prolactin levels.
-This can prevent ovulation.
+High levels of prolactin can prevent ovulation.

 - Gonadotropin-releasing hormone (GnRH) analogue.
 This is used for in vitro fertilization.